 English for Swimming is a huge 88 page resource pack created in Australia for CALD (culturally and linguistically diverse) communities.
 The pack covers almost every aspect of SLC and reading that you could think of, along with links to supplementary materials, including videos.
 There is a particular emphasis on vocabulary, conversation activities and reading comprehension, with some wonderful texts (see Image of contents page).

-A fun quiz for St David's Day (or any other day you feel like making Welsh cakes!) made in Edpuzzle.
+Updated February 2025 A fun quiz for St David's Day (or any other day you feel like making Welsh cakes!) made in Edpuzzle.
 There's slightly more emphasis on maths than English but it's also very useful for improving listening, memory and general observation skills.
-Inspired by our long-time St David's Day Welsh Cakes ratio resource (Gill Clark, 2008) and, of course, the lovely Welsh Tourist Board video that is used in the quiz).

 Link updated 7/3/22 A huge collection of links to texts and videos that can be used to support English learning in Further Education (Functional English and/or GCSE.)
 Neatly categorised by vocational area (I counted at least 20 areas!).
 You are invited to add what you can.
 Compiled and created by Hollie Barnes and at least 10 contributors.